Postdoctoral Fellows

 Undergraduate Students

-Due to the high demand of prior laboratory research experience and biosafety levels of our research projects, we currently do not accept high school students for research in the lab.
+Due to current policies and regulations, we do not accept high school students or non-PU undergraduate students for research in the lab.

 Technicians